billorcutt/i_dropped_my_phone_the_screen_cracked/QUICKSTART.md

  __().dac();
   ```
 ## Connecting Modulators ##
- If a node was created with a "modulates" parameter, then it will attempt to
+ If a node has a "modulates" parameter, then it will attempt to
- connect to the following node as a modulator using the value of "modulates"
+ connect to the next node as a modulator using the value of "modulates"
  as the type of audio param to connect to.
   ```javascript
  //create & connect sine->lowpass->dac